bonz027/lrthw_exercises/chapter_6/Readme.md

 When you change the strings to single quote it does not work because single quotes are used for individual characters and double quotes (from what I understand) is added for multiple string characters.

+Fixed my rubocop offenses by changing double quotes to single for the 'binary' line and the w and e variable.